-Start with the property location, who is involved, what went wrong, and the short version of what happened.
+Start with the property location, who is involved, what went wrong, the repair issue, any insurance position, and the amount at stake.

 No fee unless money is recovered for you.